Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 - Refracture after implant removal is rare with the use of intramedullary devices

-- Intramedullary implant do not usually require the extensile exposures required for plate application.
-With use of image intensification, these devices can be implanted in a “closed” manner, without exposing the fracture site.
+- The intramedullary implant does not usually require the extensile exposures required for plate application.
+With the use of image intensification, these devices can be implanted in a “closed” manner, without exposing the fracture site.
 These closed techniques result in low infection and high union rates, with a minimum of soft tissue scarring.

 Indications for Intramedullary Nailing

 Femur and tibia are bones where nails are most commonly and successfully used.
 The ideal indications for nailing are:

 - Transverse and short oblique fractures of the tibial and femoral shafts.

 - Comminuted fractures of tibia and femur, provided cross locking facilities are available.